reypapin/Domain-Name-Classification-with-LLM/Data/Readme.md

 # Data Folder README

 This folder contains four CSV files, each with a collection of domain names.
-The domain names are unlabeled, but the filenames indicate the type of domains they contain.
+The domain names are labeled, and the filenames indicate the type of domains they contain.
 The data is structured for training and validation purposes, which I utilize in my notebooks.

 ## Files